 In this guide, learn about the most popular types of mulch and why you may want to consider one over another.
 Plus, get tips on matching your mulch to your outdoor space and the color of your home.

-A red brick house is a timeless architectural style that exudes charm, warmth and character.
-However, finding the right landscaping to complement the rich red brick exterior can be tricky.
-You want something that will enhance the curb appeal without clashing with the bold brickwork.
-One elegant yet understated solution is black mulch.
-Read on to learn why black mulch is an ideal choice for a red brick house and how to incorporate it into your landscape design.
+A red brick house is a timeless and charming architectural style that brings warmth, character and classic curb appeal to any property.
+However, finding the right landscaping to accentuate the rich red brick exterior can be tricky.
+You want an option that will enhance the visual interest of your home without clashing with the bold brickwork.
+One elegant yet understated solution is to use black mulch in the garden beds surrounding your red brick house

 Why Black Mulch Works Well With Red Brick Houses

-Black mulch has a sleek, sophisticated look that pairs beautifully with the traditional red brick façade.
-Here are some of the specific reasons black mulch is a great choice:
+Black mulch has a sophisticated, sleek look that pairs beautifully with the traditional red brick facade.
+Here are some specific reasons why black mulch is an ideal choice:

-Color Contrast – The deep black color creates striking contrast against the vivid red brick, making both elements stand out.
-This contrast adds visual interest.
+Color Contrast – The deep black color of the mulch creates a striking contrast against the vivid red brick, making both elements stand out.
+This contrast adds great visual interest.

-Uniformity – Unlike bark mulches with varied textures, black mulch has a uniform jet black color and fine texture.
-This monochromatic look results in a clean cohesive aesthetic.
+Uniformity – Unlike bark mulches with varied textures and wood chips in different shades, black mulch has a uniform jet black color and fine texture.
+This monochromatic look gives a clean, cohesive aesthetic.

-Definition – Black mulch helps define and outline the landscape beds, providing structure and emphasizing shapes and contours.
+Definition – Black mulch helps define and outline the landscape beds, providing structure and emphasizing the shape and contours of the garden.

-Focal Point – With a bold red brick house, you want the architecture as the focus.
-Black mulch frames the home without competing for attention
+Focal Point – With a bold red brick house, you want the architecture to be the focus.
+Black mulch frames the home without competing for attention.

-Sophistication – The color black evokes class and luxury.
-Paired with traditional architecture, black mulch is elegant.
+Sophistication – The color black evokes luxury, class and timeless style.
+Paired with traditional architecture, black mulch exudes elegance.

 Types of Black Mulch for Red Brick Houses

-If you’ve decided to use deep, dark mulch with your red brick house there are a few black mulch options:
+If you’ve decided to accent your red brick house with deep, dark mulch there are a few options to consider:

-Rubber Mulch – Made from recycled tires, this mulch has an extremely dark black color that pops against red brick.
+Rubber Mulch – Made from recycled tires, this mulch has an extremely dark black color that will pop against red brick.
 Rubber mulch is also useful for play areas since it cushions falls.
-However, it can be more expensive and the color fades over time.
+The downside is that it can be more expensive and the color fades over time, requiring frequent replenishment.

-Dyed Mulch – Natural mulches like pine bark are dyed black.
-They come in shades like black, deep black, or jet black.
-The color will gradually fade over a year.
-Reapply dye yearly or remove and replace the mulch.
+Dyed Mulch – Natural mulches like pine bark are dyed black to achieve the desired color.
+They come in shades like black, deep black or jet black.
+The color will fade gradually over the course of a year so plan to reapply the dye yearly or remove and replace the mulch.

-Colored Wood Mulch – Specially processed hardwood creates rich black colored wood mulch.
-It retains its deep black tone for 1-2 years without fading.
-Eco-friendly dyes are used.
+Colored Wood Mulch – Specially processed hardwood mulch is used to create a rich black colored wood mulch.
+It retains its deep black tone for 1-2 years without excessive fading.
+Eco-friendly biodegradable dyes color the mulch during processing.

-Cypress Mulch – Cypress trees native to swamps naturally turn very dark gray-black when aged.
-Shredded cypress mulch has an extremely dark charcoal hue.
-No dyes are used in production.
+Cypress Mulch – Cypress trees native to wetland swamps naturally produce a wood that turns a very dark gray-black when aged.
+Shredded cypress mulch has an extremely dark charcoal hue without using dyes.

-Black Lava Rock – For a contemporary, minimalist look use black lava rock.
-The petite pebble size and irregular shapes provide texture.
-It won’t fade, requiring less maintenance.
-But lava rock retains and radiates heat.
+Black Lava Rock – For a more contemporary, minimalist look use small black lava rock.
+The irregular shapes and texture provide visual interest.
+It won’t fade but retains and radiates heat so may not be suitable for all climates.

-Black Gravel – Gravel offers a crisp contrast against the organic brick texture and is ideal for xeriscaping.
+Black Gravel – Gravel offers a crisper contrast against the organic brick texture and is great for xeriscaping.
 Use pea gravel or crushed granite in black for modern appeal.
-The inky color comes from mined dark stone, not dye.
+The dark color comes from mined stone, not dye.

 Design Tips for Incorporating Black Mulch